Any Wisconsin resident is eligible for a library card. Getting a free library card is easy and allows you to do the following:

 get materials from other libraries through Interlibrary Loan

-Please review the following information before proceeding:
+Please review the following information before filling out the form:

 One application form needs to be filled out for each person applying for a library card.